probcomp/trcrpm/README.md

-* Feras A. Saad and Vikash K. Mansinghka, [Temporally-Reweighted Chinese Restaurant Process Mixtures For Clustering, Imputing, and Forecasting Multivariate Time Series](https://probcomp-1.csail.mit.edu/aistats/saad18.pdf).
+* Feras A. Saad and Vikash K. Mansinghka, [Temporally-Reweighted Chinese Restaurant Process Mixtures For Clustering, Imputing, and Forecasting Multivariate Time Series](http://proceedings.mlr.press/v84/saad18a.html).
-  To Appear: _Proceedings of the 20th International Conference on Artificial Intelligence and Statistics_ (AISTATS), 2018.
+  _Proceedings of the 20th International Conference on Artificial Intelligence and Statistics_ (AISTATS), 2018.

 ## License